GokulBakkiyarasu/Snake_Game/README.md

-#Snake Game using Turtle Graphics and OOP's Concepts
+Snake Game using Turtle Graphics and OOP's Concepts

 This project is a simple implementation of the classic Snake Game using Python's Turtle Graphics and Object-Oriented Programming concepts.
 The game involves controlling a snake on a grid, collecting food, and avoiding collision with the walls or the snake's own body.
 The game is over when the snake collides with the wall or its own body.

-Snake Game Screenshot
 Installation

     Clone this repository to your local machine using git clone https://github.com/yourusername/snake-game.git Ensure that you have Python 3 installed.
     Install the turtle module, which is a standard Python library.
-    Run python snake_game.py to start the game.
+    Run python main.py to start the game.

 How to Play